Amy Adams: 2020–present: Career fluctuations and expansion

-Adams began the new decade with the drama Hillbilly Elegy (2020), based on the book of the same name by J. D. Vance.
-It received negative reviews from critics; a reviewer for Rolling Stone stated that despite dependable work from Adams, she was trapped in a poorly-written film.
+Adams began the new decade with the drama Hillbilly Elegy (2020), based on the book of the same name by JD Vance.
+It received negative reviews from critics; a reviewer for Rolling Stone stated that despite dependable work from Adams as Vance's substance-abusing mother, she was trapped in a poorly-written film.
 Multiple outlets criticized the film for not giving her character enough scenes to develop.
 Even so, she received a nomination for the SAG Award for Best Actress.
 Adams next starred as an agoraphobic murder witness in Joe Wright's thriller The Woman in the Window, based on the novel of the same name.
 Filmed in 2018, the film was delayed several times due to poor test screenings and later, due to the COVID-19 pandemic; it was eventually released on Netflix in 2021.
 Adams then took on the supporting role of a grieving mother in Dear Evan Hansen, a film adaptation of the Broadway musical of the same name.
 Both The Woman in the Window and Dear Evan Hansen were poorly received.

 In 2022, Adams made her first appearance in West End theatre in a revival of The Glass Menagerie at the Duke of York's Theatre.
 She played Amanda, a matriarch struggling to raise her children, for which she drew on her own mother's fierce and determined personality.
 The production received mixed reviews.
 Dominic Cavendish of The Daily Telegraph found Adams' performance "clear, simple, believable, and quietly heart-breaking in its contained vulnerability", but Evening Standard's Nick Curtis found it "muted and unconvincing".
 She then reprised her role as Giselle in the sequel to Enchanted, titled Disenchanted, which premiered on Disney+.
 She also recorded six songs for its soundtrack.
 Critics took note of Adams' enduring charm but considered the sequel inferior to its predecessor.

 Adams formed her own production company named Bond Group Entertainment with her manager Stacy O'Neil in 2019.
-The company has several literary adaptations under development, including a film adaptation of the satirical novel Nightbitch starring Adams.
+Their first release came with a 2024 film adaptation of the satirical novel Nightbitch, starring Adams as a struggling mother who occasionally transforms into a dog.
+She found a connection with the material as she felt exhausted balancing her parental commitments while performing on stage.
+It received a polarizing reception from critics, which Adams said was the film's intent.
+She received another Golden Globe nomination for her performance.
+In 2025, Adams voiced the title character in the animated miniseries Charlotte's Web, streaming on HBO MAX.

+Adams will next star alongside Jenna Ortega in Taika Waititi's science fiction film Klara and the Sun, based on the novel by Kazuo Ishiguro, as well as in Kornél Mundruczó's drama film At the Sea.
+In August 2025, Adams was announced as part of the cast of the film Star Wars: Starfighter, which is scheduled for release in 2027 and will be directed by Shawn Levy who previously worked with her in Night at the Museum: Battle of the Smithsonian.